KrexonBg/ytdllinkstxt/README.md

 ------------------

 * Make sure you have the latest version of `yt_dlp` installed.
 * Check that the `ffmpeg` executable is installed and configured correctly.
+You can check the location of the installation of `ffmpeg` by using this command `whereis ffmpeg`
 * If you encounter any issues, please open an issue on this repository.

 **License**